Skip to content

 and updated description.
 We do not track individual elements in CPF.
 We only track an entire description,

-regardless the watchers motivation.
+s motivation.
 The original motivation for watching might no longer exist after an edit,

-regardless the watcher's motivation.
+s motivation.
 The original motivation for watching might no longer exist after an edit,

 and if so, the watcher can simply disable their watch.
 After each edit, all watchers will get a